Windwalker Monk DPS Spell Summary — Shadowlands 9.1.5

-Fists of Fury is a channeled ability with a 24-second cooldown, which costs 3 Chi and deals damage to all enemies in front of you.
+Fists of Fury is a channeled ability with a 24-second cooldown reduced by haste, which costs 3 Chi and deals damage to all enemies in front of you.
 It is usually a high priority ability.

-Rising Sun Kick deals high damage to a single target, has a 10-second cooldown, and costs 2 Chi.
+Rising Sun Kick deals high damage to a single target, has a 10-second cooldown reduced by haste, and costs 2 Chi.